Vancouver Hotels With Stunning Views

 The Westin Bayshore

-Located steps from Stanley Park, The Westin Bayshore has incredible views of the park, the ships in Coal Harbour, and the North Shore Mountains.
+If you're searching for hotels near Stanley Park, look no further than The Westin Bayshore, which has incredible views of the park, the ships in Coal Harbour, and the North Shore Mountains.
 Walk the Seawall around Stanley Park, relax by the pool in one of the hotel's cedar barrel saunas, and then finish the day by basking in the sunset views from your room.

 Fairmont Pacific Rim